-How do we normally define ourselves?
-Is it our experiences that shape who we are today and if so, what kinds of experiences?
-Who gives the meaning to the way we perceive love and affection?
-What emotions are the ones that paralyze us and how can we recover from these associations we have mentally constructed?
-These stories tend to turn to childhood and our experiences.
-We hold on to our childhood long into adulthood and we carry this blueprint with us every day.
-This first blueprint runs wild inside us and it becomes the way we define ourselves and in turn how we perceive life and others.
-What if we as parents could transform this role into a new one, with curiosity, awareness, and a renewed commitment?
-Nothing could potentially transmit global consciousness as much as parenthood can.
-Everything we teach our children, like how to take care of themselves and others, and how they handle their own emotions and think, create, innovate—it all comes down to parenting.
-We cannot expect our children to embody this consciousness without having modeled this ourselves.
+What if we, as parents, could transform this role into a new one, with curiosity, awareness, and a renewed commitment?
+Nothing can potentially transmit global consciousness as much as parenthood can.
+Everything we teach our children —like how to take care of themselves and others, and how they handle their emotions and think, create, innovate— all comes down to parenting.
+We cannot expect our children to embody this consciousness without having modeled it ourselves.
 Of course, parenting is not the only variable.
-There are many confounding variables involved in this early influence.
+There are many cofounding variables involved in this early influence.
 There is neurobiology, temperament, social pressures, poverty, education, and even culture.
-We, however build a nurturing relationship with them every single day.
+However, we build a nurturing relationship with them every single day.
 When do we hold this influencing power?
 Every day our kids seek comfort, every morning they wake up and come rushing looking for us —these are the moments that we have actual power over.
 These moments and how we react towards them end up impacting their neurobiology and psychology, transforming their emotional brain.

 Children come to this world wholehearted, curious, and worthy.
 They are easily satisfied with a crayon and a coloring book.
 What are we unconsciously teaching them every day about self worth and abundance?
 As parents we err and shift their gaze outward, teaching them to seek self-worth elsewhere —in achievements, in perfection, in success.
 What happens when they fail?
 They crumble and their sense of self breaks apart because we have fixed their sense of self into what we believe is the idea of “success”.
 We must shift this spotlight inward.
-We as parents need to evolve and get to know ourselves fully; the extent to which we get to know ourselves will reflect on how much our children get to know themselves.
+As parents, we need to evolve and get to know ourselves fully.
+The extent to which we get to know ourselves will reflect on how much our children get to know themselves.
 The extent to which we enjoy every moment, laugh at ourselves, and live loosely and freely will be how our children live these feelings and emotions as well.
-We need to stop thinking of ourselves as individuals in the top of the hierarchical pyramid and instead view our children as equal agents —if not greater agents that are brought to our lives to wake us up.
+We need to stop thinking of ourselves as individuals in the top of the hierarchical pyramid and, instead, view our children as equal agents —if not greater agents that are brought to our lives to wake us up.